-Restringing these shades is definitely a do-it-yourself project.
-I figured out how to do it myself and will show you how to do it too.
+Here is how to take apart your worn RV shade and restring it.
+Restringing pleated RV shades is definitely a do-it-yourself project.
 It may seem difficult at first, but once you get the hang of it you’ll be able to restring your other shades with ease.

 I put together this video to show you that this is certainly something you can do yourself.